-Ms. Nikita Gupta, Non-Executive Director, do not draw any remuneration from the Company.
+Ms. Nikita Gupta, Promoter and Non-Executive Director, does not draw any remuneration from the Company.

 No remuneration is paid to the Non-Executive Directors.

 REMUNERATION PAID TO THE DIRECTORS DURING THE PREVIOUS F.Y.
 2023-24 IS AS FOLLOWS: